Ingela Olsson

 Ingela Maria Olsson (born 28 February 1958 in Nybro, Sweden) is a Swedish actress.

 Olsson was active in many different theatre groups during the 1980s.
-She started working at the Galeasen theatre in 1989, and appeared at Stockholms stadsteater, Parkteatern, Orionteatern, Dramaten, and radioteatern.
+She started working at the Galeasen theatre in 1989, and appeared at the Stockholm City Theatre, Parkteatern, Orionteatern, Royal Dramatic Theatre, and radioteatern.
 Her film debut, in 1989 was Annika Silkeberg's Ömheten.
 She is most commonly known for her part as Inger in Så som i himmelen.